About the Course

 There are four one-week in-residence sessions during a year.
 Attendance and participation is required at all four sessions.

-This program is designed for Active Duty O5-O6 (with Command endorsement), Active duty enlisted E8-E9 and exceptions E7s (with Command endorsement) and GS14, 15 and SES leaders.
+This program is designed for Active Duty O5-O6 (with Command endorsement), Active duty enlisted E8-E9 and exceptional E7s (with Command endorsement) and GS14, 15 and SES leaders.

 All NPS requires students to be in residence only two weeks every quarter (for a total of 12 weeks for the whole program).
 Students complete the remainder of their coursework via the web.